 You should look at your current lifestyle and see where you can cut back - you need to save time and money (so you can work less).
-It is possible to work fulltime while completing this program, but don't expect to have This catalog is current as of the time of printing.
-CES COLLEGE reserves the right to make changes in course content, equipment, materials, organization, 26 policies, procedures, tuition, and curriculum subsequent to publication..
-Students are responsible for familiarizing themselves with the contents of the catalog and complying with the school policies and procedures. .

-much free time.
+It is possible to work fulltime while completing this program, but don't expect to have much free time.
 Warn your friends and family that your time will be scarce and you will be stressed in the coming year.
 Ask for their help and support.